Development Environment

 Note

-(to myself) Check out the --set-cfg
+(to myself) Check out the --set-cfg parameter in

 http://doc.devpi.net/latest/userman/devpi_commands.html